akmalfahimi21/networking-journey/README.md

 Self-studying CCNA with focus on deep understanding, not just exam passing.

+##📌 How This Course Works
+Every module follows the same pattern: Concept → Why it matters → Lab in Packet Tracer → See it in Wireshark (where applicable).
+You don't move to the next module until the current one genuinely makes sense — not just memorized, but understood.
+Each module builds directly on the previous one.

 ## About
 - Guided by a structured 6-phase, 24-module course
 - Every concept understood before moving forward